 - a.
 A minimum composite score of 19 with a subscore of 19 in reading on the ACT. - b.
 A grade of "C" or higher in College Algebra, Microbiology, and Anatomy and Physiology I & II.
 Prerequisite science classes must have been completed within the last 5 years. - c.
 Cumulative GPA of 2.5 or higher on a 4.0 scale for all previous college work attempted. - d.
-Students with less than the required ACT composite score must have completed a minimum of 12 semester hours, including Anatomy and Physiology, with a 2.5 grade point average before being admitted.
-They must have made at least a grade of "C" in Anatomy and Physiology courses.
+Students without the required ACT composite score must have completed a minimum of 12 semester hours in the nursing major, including Anatomy and Physiology, with at least a grade of "C" and have a minimum 2.5 GPA before being admitted. - f.

-- e.
-Students who have previously earned a baccalaureate or higher degree may enter without an ACT by completing all the course prerequisites to the nursing major with a grade of "C" or better and having an overall grade point average of 2.5. - f.
 Take the Kaplan Nursing School Admission Exam with a score of at least 65%.

 PLEASE NOTE: NO SMART WATCHES OF ANY KIND ARE ALLOWED IN THE TESTING AREA.
 You must meet the minimum ACT score prior to taking the Kaplan Exam.
 It is the responsibility of the applicant to make sure this requirement has been met.
 Applicants may register to take the Kaplan Exam with the Allied Health administrative assistant.
 The cost of testing must be paid when you register.
 The entrance test may be re-taken once in order to achieve a higher score.
 Kaplan has developed a preparatory book titled Nursing School Admission Exams (Kaplan Nursing School Entrance Exam) by Kaplan.
 This book is available now on Amazon.com and local book stores.